-In February 2013, the FASB issued ASU 2013-02, "Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income ("AOCI")".
+In February 2013, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2013-02, "Reporting of Amounts Reclassified Out of Accumulated Other Comprehensive Income ("AOCI")".
 This standard requires reporting, in one place, information about reclassifications out of AOCI by component.
 An entity is required to present, either on the face of the financial statements or in the notes, significant amounts reclassified out of AOCI by the respective line items of net income, but only if the amount is reclassified in its entirety in the same reporting period.
 For amounts that are not required to be reclassified to net income in their entirety, an entity is required to cross-reference to other currently required disclosures that provide additional detail about those amounts.
-The information required by this standard must be presented in one place, either parenthetically on the face of the financial statement line item or in a note.
-The adoption of this guidance during the period ended March 31, 2013 did not have a material affect to our condensed consolidated financial statements.
+The information required by this standard must be presented in one place, either parenthetically on the face of the financial statements by income statement line item or in a note.
+The adoption of this guidance during our first quarter of 2013 did not have a material affect to our condensed consolidated financial statements.